Gluten Free Buckwheat Olive Oil Quick Bread

 In this buckwheat quick bread recipe, I use a combination of baking powder and baking soda.
 If I only used baking powder, I would need a large amount to lift the bread.
 So I also add some baking soda, which is activated by the acidity of the yogurt.

-Eggs give quick breads structure, helping to hold everything together.
+Eggs give this buckwheat olive oil quick bread some structure, helping to hold everything together.
 They are also particularly useful in gluten-free quick breads, where you don’t have the benefit of gluten to help bind the dough.
-The eggs also add additional protein and nutrients to the bread.
+The eggs also add additional protein and nutrients.

 I use four eggs in this buckwheat bread.
 Don’t worry though, the bread doesn’t taste eggy.
 The flavor of the extra virgin olive oil and subtle earthiness of the buckwheat flour shines through.

-Extra virgin olive oil: I use a good quality extra virgin olive oil, since the flavor of the olive oil comes through in the bread.
+• Extra virgin olive oil: I use a good quality extra virgin olive oil, since the flavor of the olive oil comes through in the bread.
 It also provides good fats and antioxidants.
-To preserve the health benefits, the bread is baked at a temperature below the smoke point of olive oil.
+To help preserve the health benefits, the bread is baked at a temperature below the smoke point of extra virgin olive oil.

-Plain yogurt: The acidity of plain yoghurt activates the baking soda to make the bread rise.
+• Plain yogurt: The acidity of plain yogurt activates the baking soda to make the bread rise.
 Plain Greek or natural yogurt are best.
 You can’t taste the yogurt in the bread.

 Gluten Free Buckwheat Olive Oil Quick Bread Recipe